llooker/blocks_redshift_admin/README.md

 - Copy the view and dashboard files into your project
 - Copy the model file into your project and set the connection
 	- Alternately, you can splice the model file contents (except connection) into an existing model file that uses your redshift connection.
 Then search and replace your model name.
 Search for "redshift_model"
+	- Note that the connection and its associated user in Redshift have an impact on the results of reports.
+Some of the admin views are only available to superusers, and all of the views return information specific to the user if not a super user.
+So choose your connection based on your needs for the block - to explore just the activity of the Looker Redshift user, or all Redshift users' activity.
 - Optionally unhide any explores that you want to be visible from your explore menu

 ## Great!
 Now what? ##